Mustak7038/Mustak/README.md

 # Mustak
-This is my first git repository author - mustak khan
+This is my first git repository.
+Author - mustak khan